-b.
-NEW for 2023!
+e.
 Displacement Related

-The Program Committee invites submissions on the topic of displacement (i.e., involuntary or forced migration).
+Submissions related to on the topic of displacement (i.e., involuntary or forced migration).
 Topics including, but are not limited to, natural disasters and climate change, economic hardship, racial/ethnic and/or religious persecution, war, and conflict with a focus on implications for child development are invited.
-These sessions may include posters, flash talks, paper symposia, conversation roundtables, or professional development sessions on research, policy, or practices that provide better insight into phenomena, mechanisms, and/or interventions related to displacement.
+These sessions may include research, policy, or practices that provide better insight into phenomena, mechanisms, or interventions related to displacement.